IBM-Cloud/ansible-collection-ibm/docs/ibm_hpcs_key_template.rst

     (Required for new resource) The ID of the UKO instance this resource exists in.

+  region (False, any, us-south)
+    The IBM Cloud region where you want to create your resources.
+If this value is not specified, us-south is used by default.
+This can also be provided via the environment variable 'IC_REGION'.

   uko_vault (True, str, None)
     (Required for new resource) The UUID of the Vault in which the update is to take place.

+  name (True, str, None)
+    (Required for new resource) Name of the template, it will be referenced when creating managed keys.

+  key (True, list, None)
+    (Required for new resource) Properties describing the properties of the managed key.

   id (False, str, None)